 Joshua Frank, a senior researcher at the Center for Responsible Lending, warns consumers about two common credit card industry practices: payment allocation and penalty re-pricing.
-In two studies issued on December 16, he found that consumers may pay hundreds of dollars in additional interest each year when they get cash advances on their credit cards or when their interest rates are increased because of penalties.
+In two studies issued Dec.
+16, he found that consumers may pay hundreds of dollars in additional interest each year when they get cash advances on their credit cards or when their interest rates are increased because of penalties.

 “What you have to do is look at your statement.
 Look at your rates.
 Don’t assume it’s the same as it was the last month.
 Rates can change.
 If they do, take action to move your balances elsewhere,” Frank recommends.

 To avoid paying more on cash advances, the reports recommend:

 - Using a separate credit card for cash advances and not making any additional purchases on the cards until they are paid off.
 This avoids the payment allocation problem, where issuers allocate payments toward items on the monthly statement with the lowest interest rates first.
 The practice means consumers will take a longer time to pay off higher-interest rate balances and pay more in interest.
 The new federal rules address this problem by requiring payments in excess of the minimum amount due go toward high-interest balances or be allocated in a proportional manner.